simoore/FMC151-driver/README.md

 [io_clk_sys.xci](io_clk_sys.xci) and [io_clk_adc.xci](io_clk_adc.xci) configure
-the clocking resources and were generated in Vivado 2015.4. io_clk_sys.xci configures the 200MHz differential input clock on the KC705 board to provide a single 200MHz clock output. io_clk_adc.xci configures the 245.76MHz differential input clock on the FMC151 card to provide 245.76MHz and 491.52MHz clock outputs.
+the clocking resources and were generated in Vivado 2015.4. io_clk_sys.xci configures the 200MHz differential input clock on the KC705 board to provide a single 200MHz clock output. io_clk_adc.xci configures the differential input clock on the FMC151 card, currently configured for 122.88MHz in [io_init_clock.v](io_init_clock.v).
+This provides a 122.88MHz and a 245.76MHz clock output.

 [io_main.v](io_main.v) is the top level project file.
 To connect your system to the analog card, use the signals `adc_a`, `adc_b`, `dac_a`, & `dac_b`.
-They are synchronised to the clock signal `clk_245_76MHz` and the reset signal `rst_sync_adc`.
-All the ADCs and DACs sample at 245.76MSPS with the initialisation modules provided in this project.
+They are synchronised to the clock signal `clk_adc` and the reset signal `rst_sync_adc`.
+All the ADCs and DACs sample at 122.88MSPS with the initialisation modules provided in this project.